 Congratulations on your acceptance to our graduate program!
 As a newly admitted student the next step is to confirm your place in our graduate program by making a non-refundable deposit of $500, which is applied towards your first semester tuition costs.
-Please complete the candidate response form within four weeks of receiving your admissions offer.
+Please use the application portal to confirm your seat in the program within four weeks of receiving your admissions offer.

 Recommended Reading List